The militant Islamic State (IS) group has faced major setbacks in Syria and Iraq over the past 15 months.

-Here are the key IS losses since January 2015:
+Here are the key IS group losses since January 2015 :

-After a series of victories, IS suffers its first serious setback on January 26, 2015, in Kobane, a Syrian town near the border with Turkey known in Arabic as Ain al-Arab.
+After a series of victories, IS suffers its first serious setback on January 26, 2015 in Kobane, a Syrian Kurdish town near the border with Turkey known in Arabic as Ain al-Arab.

 Kurdish forces backed by intense US-led air strikes capture the town after four months of fighting.

-In June, Syrian Kurds also captured Tal Abyad, another town near the border that controls a supply route to Raqa, the IS de facto capital in northern Syria.
+In June, Syrian Kurds also capture Tal Abyad, another town near the border that controls a supply route to Raqa, the IS de facto capital in northern Syria.

-Iraqi troops, police and Shiite-dominated paramilitary forces retake Tikrit, the home town of the late dictator Saddam Hussein, on March 31.
+Iraqi troops, police and Shiite-dominated paramilitary forces retake Tikrit, the hometown of the late dictator Saddam Hussein, on March 31, 2015.

-The operation, at that time the largest by Iraqi forces against IS, was helped by the fact that much of Tikrit's 200,000 residents had fled the city.
+The operation, at that time the largest by Iraqi forces against IS, is aided by the fact that much of Tikrit's 200,000 residents had fled the city.

-IS had seized Sinjar in August 2014 and carried out a brutal campaign against its Yazidi minority that included massacres, enslavement and rape.
+IS had seized Sinjar in August 2014 and carried out a brutal campaign against its Yazidi minority that included massacres, enslavement and rapes.

 Iraqi troops retake a key district of the Sunni Arab city of Ramadi on December 8.
-Two weeks later the troops backed coalition air strikes reach the city's centre.
+Two weeks later, the troops backed by coalition air strikes reach the city's centre.